Achraf-haddar/Search-using-Speech-Recognition/README.md

-# SpeechRecognition
+# Search a video on YouTube using Speech Recognition
-* Converting speech to text using speech recognition
+* Convert speech to text using speech recognition python package.
-* Using the text to open a URL using web browser
+* Use the text to construct a YouTube video URL and open it using the web browser.